Gardening Answers Knowledgebase

 One of my favorite general books on growing herbs is by a Seattle gardener and author, Mary Preus, entitled The Northwest Herb Lover's Handbook (Sasquatch Books, 2000), but there is limited information on growing them indoors.
 Another book, The Edible Indoor Garden by Peggy Hardigree (St. Martin's Press, 1980) includes a section on herbs to grow as well.
 Most of the herb gardening books discuss bringing culinary herbs which have been growing outdoors inside during winter, when it is less possible to grow them outdoors.
 According to Patrick Lima, author of Herbs: The Complete Gardener's Guide (Firefly Books, 2001), "a thriving indoor herb garden depends on good sunlight--a sun room, greenhouse or large south-facing window--but many herbs need winter rest.
 Obvious choices for wintering indoors are tropical herbs or Mediterranean plants--fruit and pineapple sage, scented geranium, rosemary, bay..."
 The best choices for fresh winter use are basil, parsley, tarragon, oregano, the mints and hardy savories, chives and garlic chives, rosemary, tropical sages, lemon verbena, and scented geranium.

 The National Gardening Association has useful information on indoor herb gardens.
 Here is another article from the same site.
-This gardening blog focuses on using recycled containers, such as growing herbs in old dresser drawers.
+This gardening blog focuses on using recycled containers, such as growing herbs in old dresser drawers (but make sure not to use furniture that may have been painted with lead-based paint!).
 University of Missouri Extension has a useful guide to indoor herb gardening, excerpted below: "Growing herbs indoors by Kathryn Keeley,MS,Former Horticulture Specialist

 In 1652, Nicholas Culpeper wrote The English Physician, which combined the folklore and traditional medicine that surrounded herbal usage during that time.
 Colonists in North America consulted this book as a medical reference.
 Herbs served a variety of functions in the pioneer home, including curing illness and disease, dyeing fabric and repelling insects.